 - Guests can not use neck gaiters, open-chin triangle bandannas and face coverings containing valves, mesh material or holes of any kind or face shields alone

 Have A Spare Mask In Your Park Bag

 Your face covering will be on your face the majority of the day, but accidents happen.
 Our masks fell on the ground once when we stopped for a drink and another time when we were eating lunch.
 I was glad I had packed an extra mask for each of us, plus a bag for dirty masks.
 This kept a little mistake from becoming a big deal.

 Remember To Stop and Drink During The Day

 We normally snack and drink while walking at Disney World, but right now that is against the rules.
 I found that I had to make a conscious decision to stop periodically to ensure we drank enough in the heat.

-It is always easy to get dehydrated in Disney World, especially during summer, but staying hydrated is even more important when wearing your mask.
+Getting dehydrated at Disney World is surprisingly easy, especially during summer, but staying hydrated is even more important when wearing your mask.

 Bring Lots Of Masks

 I packed a small tube of laundry detergent so I could wash masks during our Disney World trip.
-But it was annoying washing our face coverings and finding places for them to dry while we were supposed to be on vacation.
+However, it was annoying to frequently wash our face coverings and find places for them to dry while we were on vacation.
 Instead, I recommend bringing a mask for every day of your trip plus a couple extras.

 Handheld Fans Make Hot Days With A Mask More Comfortable